Frome: Sport and leisure

 Founded in 1883, Frome Rugby Football Club has been at the very heart of Rugby Union in Somerset playing at Gypsy Lane.
 It has four senior teams and a thriving mini and junior section which ranges from Under 6's to Under 16's along with an Academy XV.
 The First XV, Second XV and Third XV all play in the English Rugby Union South West Division Championship; the First XV play in Wadworth 6X Southern Counties South league, the Second XV in Wadworth 6X Dorset & Wilts 2 North and the Third XV in The Bath Merit Table.
 The Fourth XV Veterans, known as the Cavalry, and the Fourth XV Academy play friendly, social fixtures against other local sides.

 Two cycling clubs operate in the town: the Frome CTC, nicknamed the Coffee and Tea-Cake Club, and the Frome & District Wheelers.
 E-bikes are available for hire, courtesy of a Town Council initiative.
 The Frome Cobble Wobble is an individually timed bicycle hill climb sprint.
-It was first organised by the local community and Councillor Alvin Horsfall to celebrate the stage 5 of the 2009 Tour of Britain, which started in Frome.
-The last race was in 2012.
+It was first organised by the local community, with support from Councillor Alvin Horsfall, to celebrate the stage 5 of the 2009 Tour of Britain, which started in Frome.
+The last race was held in 2025, after a 13-year hiatus.

 The Guinness World Record for the most people to row 500m each, in a 24-hour relay on one indoor rowing machine, was held in Frome when 678 rowers broke the record in June 2018.
-A new record was achieved in June 2019 for the highest number of players in a continuous eight-hour game of skittles, 593 individuals taking place, beating the previous record of 468.
-Both of these events raised money for a local charity, We Hear You.
-Unfortunately this latest record will not be verified by Guinness as there was no video recording of the event.
+An unofficial record was achieved in June 2019 for the highest number of players in a continuous eight-hour game of skittles, 593 individuals taking part.

 The Frome Half Marathon has taken place every year since 2001, in mid-July.
 It includes 10k, 5k and Family Fun Runs.

 Frome is an accredited Walkers are Welcome town since 2018.
-An extensive list of walks and guides is available.
+A list of walks and guides is available.
 Guided walks on a range of topics are now online.
 The East Mendip Way passes through Frome and gives access to an 80-kilometre (50 mi) long-distance footpath across the Mendip Hills.